-Evolutionary speed is roughly determined by the number of available GRNs or, in other words, ``entropy''.
-It certainly is a consequence of the fact that we defined a single-valued fitness function, which can be computed from the dynamics of a given GRN for a predetermined single task and has the maximum value.
-This setup is somewhat artificial, and fitness is not such a simple function in reality.
-However, some evolutionary experiments correspond to the situation discussed in this paper.
-For example, Sato {\it et al.} reported such an experimental study.\cite{Sato2003} They put DNA coding the green fluorescent protein (GFP) along with a random sequence to the genome of {\it E.Coli} and conducted an artificial evolution with the selection according to the fluorescence intensity.
-In this experiment, an observable single-valued fitness was set, which certainly has the maximum value.
-They found that the evolution speed slows down as the fluorescence intensity increases.
-It implies a decrease in the available genotype as fitness increases.
-They discussed that phenotypic divergence is relevant to evolutionary speed.
-Although we consider that the variation of evolutionary speed in their experiment is explained almost fully by the entropic effect, the relationship between phenotypic divergence and genotypic entropy requires further exploration.
-In the natural situation departed from the experimental condition, evolution is not restricted to proceed in one direction; when evolution to one direction becomes difficult, it will change direction.
-We consider that the concept of entropic effect on evolutionary speed can apply also to such a natural situation.
+Finally, evolutionary speed was roughly determined by the number of available GRNs or, in other words, ``genotypic entropy.''
+This is partly because of our definition of a single-valued fitness function, which can be computed from the dynamics of a given GRN for a predetermined single task and has the maximum value.
+This setup is somewhat artificial, and fitness is not a simple function in reality.
+However, some experimental studies have addressed the situation discussed in this study.
+For example, Sato {\it et al.} reported a similar evolutionary study for a protein\cite{Sato2003}.
+They found that evolutionary speed decreased as fitness increased.
+We consider that the variation in evolutionary speed in their experiment is explained almost fully by the entropic effect.
+In a natural situation departing from experimental conditions, evolution is not restricted to proceed in only one direction.
+When evolution in one direction becomes difficult, the direction changes.
+We consider that the concept of genotypic entropy affecting evolutionary speed can also apply to such a natural situation.

-Finally, we should be careful about the model dependence.
-We believe that the three main results, that is, the evolution of mutational robustness, delay in the emergence of a new phenotype, and relationship between evolutionary speed and genetic entropy, apply universally to other systems.
-Similar studies for different models and other objects are necessary to confirm.
+In summary, we have shown using a new computational method that mutational robustness is enhanced during evolution.
+We have pointed out the possibility that it affects the emergence of a new phenotype of bistability in GRNs.
+The research method proposed in this paper can be applied widely to evolution-related phenomena, not restricted to the evolution of GRNs.
+Further, the basic idea of generating a reference ensemble using McMC can be extended to other fields, such as the learning process of machine learning.